If you are a returning student, please submit an early arrival request from the student accommodation portal.

 Trinity takes fire safety and general security very seriously.
 Residents must cooperate by also taking personal responsibility for fire safety and general security.
 Residents should not do anything to compromise fire safety or security.

-All residents are required to attend a compulsory fire safety and security lecture after they move in to rooms.
+All residents are required to attend in person a compulsory Fire Safety and Orientation Talk after they move in to rooms, if in place, or view a Compulsory Online Induction before checking in.

 Trinity has a wide range of policies and services available to support student and staff welfare.
 Trinity has a formal Dignity and Respect policy and has under this policy nominated contact persons.
 In addition for staff, it has an externally delivered employee assistance programme.